-Prerequisites: CHEM 131 and CHEM 132 and CHEM 140 or CHEM 220.
+Prerequisites: CHEM 131 and CHEM 132 and (CHEM 140 or CHEM 220).

 This course is an introduction to the major topics in biochemistry.
 Topics include the major classes of biological molecules, such as proteins, lipids and nucleic acid; an overview of the major metabolic pathways; and developments and topics relating to molecular biology.
-4 hrs. lecture/wk.